 Products and people move with ease in Colorado Springs, where connectivity and reliability are the backbone of business.
 Strategically centralized, Colorado Springs offers access to a web of east-west and north-south interstates.
-Transportation in Colorado Springs soars at the Colorado Springs Airport, home to Amazon distribution centers and, in 2021, Southwest Airlines.
+Transportation in Colorado Springs soars at the Colorado Springs Airport, home to Amazon distribution centers and Southwest Airlines.
 Electric reliability and low costs are an added benefit for data centers like SAP America and businesses of all types.

 Connections that take business to new places

 From manufacturers to defense contractors, Colorado Springs businesses are strategically located in the central part of the U.S.